-The Issuer has been informed by the SEC and the DOJ that they are conducting investigations into the Issuer's affiliates in India, including the Issuer's non-consolidated Indian joint venture, ABInBev India Private Limited, and whether certain relationships of agents and employees were compliant with the FCPA.
+The Issuer has been informed by the SEC and the DOJ that they are conducting investigations into the Issuer's affiliates in India, including the Issuer's non-consolidated Indian joint venture that the Group previously owned, ABInBev India Private Limited, and whether certain relationships of agents and employees were compliant with the FCPA.
 The Issuer is investigating the conduct in question and cooperating with the SEC and the DOJ.